tangowithcode/tango_with_django_2/manuscript/chapter4-templates-static-media.md

 X> * In your **about page**, add in the `<img>` tag to display the picture of the cat, to ensure that your media is being served correctly. *Keep the static image of Rango in your index page* so that your about page has working examples of both static and media files.

 T> ### Static and Media Files
-T> Remember: **static files, as the name implies, do not change.** These files form the core components of your website. **Media files are user defined; and as such, they may change often!**
+T> Remember, **static files, as the name implies, do not change.** These files form the core components of your website. **Media files are user-defined; and as such, they may change often!**
 T>
 T> An example of a static file could be a stylesheet file (CSS), which determines the appearance of your app's webpages.
 An example of a media file could be a user profile image, which is uploaded by the user when they create an account on your app.